oerc0122/castep-docs/docs/developer/build-system.md

 designed to be more intuitive to those who are used to CMake build systems and for automatically detecting the best options for the average user.

+### CASTEP directory structure

+When adding new sources to CASTEP it is important to consider the hierarchical directory/module structure of CASTEP.
+CASTEP sources are currently organised into sub-libraries which each depend on the library above them in the hierarchy.

+These libraries, in order of hierarchy are:

+- `Utility`
+- `Fundamental`
+- `OTFG`
+- `Dispersion`
+- `Functional`

+There are also `Tools` which are separately built programs which depend on the CASTEP sub-libraries.

 ### GNU Make

-The GNU make system is broken down into a hierarchical tree which build up the required rules for compiling CASTEP on as many varied systems as possible while still being isolated and maintable.
+The [GNU make](https://www.gnu.org/software/make/) build system is broken down into a hierarchical tree which build up the required rules for compiling CASTEP on as many varied systems as possible while still being isolated and maintable.

 The hierarchy of these make files is as follows: